Improving lives of children with brain disorders

 The partnership’s mental health and developmental disorders research team is based at the MRC Centre for Neuropsychiatric Genetic and Genomics at Cardiff University School of Medicine.
 Dr Jane Lynch at Cardiff Business School will provide procurement and engagement expertise.

 Professor Marianne van den Bree, at the MRC Centre said, “We are very excited about this collaboration with Cerebra.
 It will offer great opportunities for us to reach many families with a child with brain disorders and help make a difference, based on our research.”

 Welsh Government and Innovate UK will grant fund the Knowledge Transfer Partnership (KTP), a scheme that sees a university graduate (Associate) apply academic expertise to help an external organisation.

 Recruitment for a Mental Health Research & Development Associate - Children with Developmental Disorders, who will manage the project, is now underway.

 Applications for a Postgraduate in psychology or related disciplines who is passionate about the needs of families of children with learning disabilities and rare developmental disorders.
 The role holder will have a good appreciation of effective multi-agency support, good data analysis skills, and will be able to work both independently and with teams and organisations.
-For more information, click here.
+For more information please visit our job opportunities page.